 Wildly colorful and highly intelligent, Amazon parrots are very popular as pets, though you’ll need to be able to provide high levels of care for them.
 They need a lot of social interaction, nearly all the time.
 Expect to spend a good deal of your time each day keeping your Amazon parrot satisfied.

 There are many species of Amazon parrots, though their numbers in the wild are falling due to over trapping.
-Most of these parrots are green with numerous accent colors, generally reaching heights of 13-18 inches.
+Most of these parrots are green with numerous accent colors, and they generally reach heights of 13-18 inches.

 - Related Read: How Much Does It Cost To Own an Amazon Parrot